Clarke, Sr. M. Monica

-After many years working as a Public Health Doctor in England, Monica, a native of Easkey, Co.
-Sligo, entered MMM on March 7th 1946.
+After many years working as a public health doctor in England, Monica, a native of Easkey, Co.
+Sligo, entered MMM on 7 March 1946.

 As a mature entrant, it wasn't easy for her to relinquish her smoking habit, among other things, and she did not warm to Mother Mary's kind gesture of offering her sweets in place of the cigarettes!

-She was very talented, and Mother Mary was quick to appreciate her gifts, securing a dispensation (necessary in those times) for Monica's second 'active' year as a Novice to precede her first Canonical year so that she could accompany Mother Mary to Nigeria for the making of the film 'Visitation'.
+She was very talented and Mother Mary was quick to appreciate her gifts, securing a dispensation (necessary in those times) for Monica's second, active year as a novice to precede her first, canonical year so she could accompany Mother Mary to Nigeria for the making of the film Visitation.

-In later years, Sr. Monica worked in Tanzania, mostly in Galappo and Mbulu, and in 1956 she was appointed Inspector of MMM Hospitals and went on visitation of hospitals in Angola, East and West Africa.
+In later years, Sr. Monica worked in Tanzania, mostly in Galappo and Mbulu.
+In 1956 she was appointed Inspector of MMM Hospitals and went on visitation of hospitals in Angola and east and west Africa.

-She also spent time as Novice Mistress in Drogheda.
-One remembered saying of her's is 'You wash, I'll dry and I'll mind my clean habit.
-But, part of a poem she wrote during her novitiate years is more often quoted:
+She also spent time as novice mistress in Drogheda.
+One saying of hers was: 'You wash, I'll dry and I'll mind my clean habit', but part of a poem she wrote during her novitiate years is more often quoted:

 'Tis the effort really matters,